-HTTP headers allow the client and the server to pass additional information with the request or the response.
-A request header consists of its case-insensitive name followed by a colon '
+HTTP headers let the client and the server pass additional information with an HTTP request or response.
+An HTTP header consists of its case-insensitive name followed by a colon (

-:', then by its value (without line breaks).
-Leading white space before the value is ignored.
+:), then by its value.
+Whitespace before the value is ignored.

-Custom proprietary headers can be added using the 'X-' prefix, but this convention was deprecated in June 2012, because of the inconveniences it caused when non-standard fields became standard in RFC 6648; others are listed in an IANA registry, whose original content was defined in RFC 4229.
-IANA also maintains a registry of proposed new HTTP message headers.
+X- prefix, but this convention was deprecated in June 2012 because of the inconveniences it caused when nonstandard fields became standard in RFC 6648; others are listed in an IANA registry, whose original content was defined in RFC 4229.
+IANA also maintains a registry of proposed new HTTP headers.

 Headers can be grouped according to their contexts: